- Enter now

 In 2017, the competition expanded with two new awards designed to encourage collaborative projects between SFU students and community partners to create positive social impact in Burnaby communities.
 And in 2018, thanks to generous funding from SFU International, the Burnaby Festival of Learning and others, the competition was able to expand to include brave engagement anywhere and to increase the total available funding up to $30,000.

-Now in its eigth year, thanks to our committed partners, the competition is once again able to make up to $30,000* available to support SFU students who want to work together with community partners to create meaningful impact.
+Now in its tenth year, thanks to our committed partners, the competition is once again able to make up to $30,000* available to support SFU students who want to work together with community partners to create meaningful impact.
 We can't wait to see what you'll do with it!

+Take a look at the competition's growing list of student-led projects to see how students are working together with community partners to co-create lasting, meaningful impact.
 And if you’re currently an SFU student, your idea could be next!
-Register today and then submit your idea by November 26, 2021, and take part in this transformational process.
-Think critically, listen deeply and take courageous and responsible action – in partnership with people and organizations in our communities – on the issues that matter.
+Register today and then submit your idea by November 24, 2023, and take part in this transformational process.
+Think critically, listen deeply, and take courageous and responsible action on the issues that matter – in partnership with people and organizations in your communities